How To Self-Release An Album

 I didn’t hire a PR agent or agency, but I’ve read of many other self-releasing artists who absolutely believe it’s a worthwhile investment — provided you find the right one.
 Check out The Hypebot’s article for pointer on what you should be thinking about.
 Either way, remember that word of mouth never goes of fashion and needn’t cost anything.

-Give me a shout on Twitter if you have any questions or feel I should be mentioning other stuff.
+Please email me if you have any questions or feel I should be mentioning other stuff.